langgenius/dify-docs/en/application/creating-an-application.md

 ### Creating from a Configuration File

 If you have obtained a template from the community or someone else, you can click to create from an application configuration file.
-Uploading the file will load most of the settings from the other party's application (but not the datasets at present).
+Uploading the file will load most of the settings from the other party's application (but not the knowledge at present).

 ### Your Application